 Pre-trade controls cover the minimum "Responsibility Risk" rating and the absence of a rating.
 The only purpose of an alert on the absence of a rating is to inform the SRI team.
 Checks are archived by the CRD tool, which has its own audit trail.
-In the case of sector exclusions, the Risk Department uses CRD to monitor the correct application of sector constraints relating to lists of issuers (see Exclusion policy).
+With regard to sectoral exclusions, the Risk Department uses CRD to monitor the correct application of sectoral constraints on issuer lists (see exclusion policy).
 Issuers on the "worst offenders" list are also monitored pre-trade by the Risk Department.

-The post-trade controls listed below are integrated into the constraint monitoring system:
+The post-trade controls listed below are integrated into the constraints monitoring system: